Tarekvs/E-Mensa/README.md

 - **Database Interaction**: The website is capable of creating a database connection, fetching data from the database, adding new records to the database, and deleting existing records.

+- **Database Security**:To protect against SQL injection attacks, user inputs are sanitized before they are used in SQL queries.
+This is achieved using the mysqli_real_escape_string() function, which escapes special characters in a string for use in an SQL statement.

 - **User Authentication**: Users can register and log in with a username, password, and email.
 The password is hashed before being saved in the Database.
 Furthermore admin privileges are available for users that register as admins.

 - **Meal Reviews**: Logged-in users can review meals and share their opinions.
 Admins can delete reviews.